paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 at a later date (e.g. after a week) to confirm that it was not compromised at the time of issuance of the derived credential.
 (This guards against the case where an Attacker requests the desired credential before revocation information can be updated.)
 If the derived credential is revoked, the CSP that issued the derived credential may notify the issuer of the original credential, if the reason for revocation might motivate action by the issuer of the original credential and applicable law, regulation, and agreements permit such notification.
 ~~~

+##5.5 Considerations for Minors and Other Vulnerable People